mozey/ts/README.md

 APP_DIR=$(pwd) ./up.sh
 ```

-Open the index page in your browser and browse the examples
+Open the index page in your browser to see the examples

 ## Deploy